MicrosoftDocs/learn/learn-pr/student-evangelism/django-deployment/includes/6-deploy-azure.md

      ![Screenshot showing the setting the deploy subpath setting.](../media/app-service-set-subpath.png)

 Setting the subpath signals to App Service where the *manage.py* file is so that the Django app is correctly deployed.
-In Django projects where the *manage.py* file is at the root of the proejct and this step isn't needed.
+In Django projects where the *manage.py* file is at the root of the project and this step isn't needed.

 ## Deploy the application